SillyFreak/typst-alexandria/README.md

   "bibliography.bib",
   // title: auto is not yet supported so it needs to be specified
   title: "Bibliography",
-  // full: false is not yet supported so it needs to be specified
+  // full: true is not yet supported
-  full: true,
-  // currently, only ieee style is supported, which is the default
-  // style: "ieee",
 )
 ```